 The BenQ Zowie S2 is a very straightforward-looking mouse.
 It has a nice rounded back and features the company's logo at the back.
 However, unlike many gaming mice, it doesn't have any RGB anywhere.
 It has two side buttons that have a glossy finish.
 The mouse is also available in light blue and pink.

 This mouse is light, although there aren't any weight customization options.
+For an even lighter mouse, check out the Endgame Gear XM1 instead.

 Due to its wired-only design, this mouse isn't the most portable option, just like most gaming mice.
 However, this shouldn't be a concern if you're looking for a gaming mouse for your home setup.